Golf Simulator Room - Design Ideas

 OTHER COMMERCIAL GOLF SIMULATOR IDEAS

-Sports Arena: Just ask the Milwaukee Brewers, who are teaming up with X-Golf to bring golf simulators to American Family Field
+- Sports Arena: Just ask the Milwaukee Brewers, who teamed up with X-Golf to bring golf simulators to American Family Field

 Once you find a location for your home or commercial setup, then comes the fun part: golf simulator room design!
 If you’re on a tight budget, you might be more limited in your ability to custom design your area, but if you can fit a “heckler zone” and some of these other suggestions into your budget, you won’t be disappointed!